Belper Town F.C.: History

 In 1982 the league merged with the Yorkshire League to form the Northern Counties East League, with Belper placed in the Premier Division.
 They won the Premier Division in 1984–85 and the President's Cup in 1995–96.
 The following season they finished as runners-up in the Premier Division and were promoted to Division One of the Northern Premier League.
 When Division One was split in 2007, the club were placed in Division One South.
 After finishing as runners-up in 2008–09 (missing out on the title on goal difference) they qualified for the promotion play-offs.
 Although they beat Rushall Olympic 1–0 in the semi-finals, they lost the final 1–0 to Stocksbridge Park Steels.
 A third-place finish in 2012–13 led to another play-off campaign, which resulted in them losing 4–2 to Stamford in the semi-finals.
 However, after finishing fourth the following season, they defeated Leek Town 2–0 in the semi-finals and Mickleover Sports 1–0 in the final to earn promotion to the Premier Division.

 Belper's first season in the Premier Division saw them finish bottom of the table, resulting in relegation back to Division One South.
 In 2021–22 they finished fifth in Division One Midlands, qualifying for the promotion play-offs position.
 After beating Stamford 2–1 in the semi-finals, they defeated Chasetown 1–0 in the final to earn promotion back to the Premier Division.
 However, they finished bottom of the Premier Division the following season and were relegated to Division One East.
 The club finished fourth in Division One East in 2024–25, going on to lose 2–1 to Stocksbridge Park Steels in the play-off semi-finals.
 Following the end of the season, they were transferred to Division One Midlands.
+They finished fourth in Division One Midlands the following season, going on to beat Basford United on penalties in the play-off semi-finals, before losing on penalties to Racing Club Warwick in the final.

 Ground

 The club originally played at the Acorn Ground, before moving to Christchurch Meadow in 1951, taking over from a junior team, Field Head.
 The ground initially had a single stand on the northern side of the pitch, but it was demolished in the early 1960s to allow the adjacent West Mill to be extended.
 Parts of it were reused to build a new stand on the opposite side, although the stand ran from the halfway line to one corner rather than being positioned centrally.

 The club bought the freehold to the ground in 1986 for £6,000.
 New dressing rooms were built in 1999 and new 500-seat stand opened in 2003.
-The ground also has a covered stand, the Reg Walker Stand, with a capacity of 300.
+The ground also has a covered stand with a capacity of 300, a covered terrace at the Church End of the ground (built in 2021) and another covered area at the River End.

 The record attendance of 3,200 was set for a match against Ilkeston Town in 1955.